vedxyz/leetcode-solutions/README.md

 ### Q104 - Maximum Depth of Binary Tree

 - Recursion easy, iteration uses `pair` for depth.

+### Q105 - Construct Binary Tree from Preorder and Inorder Traversal

+- A pre-order array is going to have the root node at the beginning.
+  An in-order array is going to have its left and right subtrees to the left and right of its index in the array.
+  So, you get the root from the pre-order array and find it in the in-order array, and construct subtrees recursively.
+- As usual, when you need to keep referring back to an array, to make lookup constant, use a hashtable.

+### Q106 - Construct Binary Tree from Postorder and Inorder Traversal

+- Exact same logic as Q105 above.
+However, note that the subtrees need to be constructed according to the order of the array besides the in-order one.
+In other words, Q105 needs to go left->right but Q106 needs to right->left, since that's how the trees will look in their respective pre/post-order arrays.

 ### Q107 - Binary Tree Level Order Traversal II